synapsec-ai/llm-defender-subnet/README.md

 > [!NOTE]
 > Validators need to establish an internet connection with the miner.
 This requires ensuring that the port specified in --axon.port is reachable on the virtual machine via the internet.
 This involves either opening the port on the firewall or configuring port forwarding.

+## Running Miner/Validator

-Run miner (if you run multiple miners, make sure the name and axon.port are unique):
+Run the following to boot up a miner (if you run multiple miners, make sure the name and axon.port are unique):
 ```
 $ cd llm-defender-subnet
 $ source .venv/bin/activate